 Once monogenēs is translated as “favourite son.”
 The context confirms this meaning.
 This may be combined with Aquila’s rendering of yachid in Genesis 22:2 as “beloved.”

 Since Hebrews 11 can be ignored, there are 20 usable examples.
-14 refer to a literal only child.
-3 carry the meaning of beloved.
-2 means “my only life” and the last one refers to the creation of the heavens.
+Fourteen refer to a literal only child.
+Three carry the meaning of beloved.
+Two mean “my only life” and the last one refers to the creation of the heavens.
 It is noteworthy that Jesus, in one of the quotes, is referred to as first born (prototokos) and monogenes.

 It is therefore concluded:

 That the translation used by the NIV (“one and only”) does not have any support from these examples.